 Concatenate the two runs.
 The two terms after the first run will be the first two terms (the node) of the second run.
 Remembering that $J_n=J_{n-1}+2J_{n-2}$, we can express these terms as

 respectively, where $p_2$, $q_2$ are the least prime \textbf{divisors} of the node of the second run.
 We will reserve the use of `divisors' to the signature terms of nodes.

-When we bend the two runs into a cycle, the divisors of the first run will be denoted by $p_1$ and $q_1$.
-Like with (\ref{eq:system}) we fix the length $m$ of the cycle, which is done by fixing the individual run lengths $k_1, k_2$.
+Curve the two runs into a cycle and denote the divisors of the first run as $p_1$ and $q_1$.
+As with Eq.\ \ref{eq:system} we fix the length $m$ of the cycle, which is done by fixing the individual run lengths $k_1, k_2$.
 We now have the four equations

-giving four linear homogeneous equations in the four unknowns $a_1$, $d_1$, $a_2$, $d_2$.
+giving four linear homogeneous equations as viewed in terms of $a_1$, $d_1$, $a_2$, $d_2$.
 Subtracting the first and third equations from the second and fourth then removing a factor $p_i$ from each gives

-When writing out this expression or expressions for more runs, since entries of $q_i$ appear twice there will be $2^n$ terms for each possible product of $p_i$s and $q_i$s (excluding the product of all $p_i, q_i$) where $n$ is the number of $q_i$.
-For example, there are $2$ terms of $q_1$, $2$ other terms of $q_1p_2$, and $2^2=4$ terms of $q_1q_2$.
-Fortunately, the identity $2^{k-1} - J_k = J_{k-1}$ lets us combine these multiple terms into one in each instance.
-In the $n=2$ case, the 4 terms involving $q_1q_2$ simplify to one term: